dn9uyen/Canvas-Desktop/README.md

 # improvedCanvas

-An improved desktop version of the Canvas LMS.
+An improved version of the Canvas LMS for desktop.
 Most of the changes are ui changes so it is easier to use and navigate.